getnikola/nikola-site/stories/creating-a-custom-page.rst

 Also, the original book has no space between paragraphs, and has bleeding in the first line, so more CSS tweaks.

-Proper quotes!
+Proper “quotes”!
+And —dashes—!
 Nice, curly quotes are a must.
 Nikola has the typogrify filter to achieve that.
 Again, you can enable it for your whole site, or just for this page using metadata::

     .. filters: filters.typogrify